Caroline Westfall, ISA Certified Arborist

 Territory and Services:

-Caroline operates out of SavATree’s Louisville, Kentucky branch providing comprehensive tree, shrub, lawn, tick and deer services to Jefferson, Oldham, and Shelby counties.
+Caroline operates out of SavATree’s Louisville, Kentucky branch providing comprehensive tree, shrub, lawn, tick and deer services to Lake Forest, Douglas Hills, Middletown, and Jefferson, KY.
 Some popular services that she offers to clients in and around the Louisville area include tree pruning, tree and lawn fertilization, lawn and tree disease management, tree removal, shrub trimming and fertilization, lawn aeration, lawn seeding, organic lawn care and other organic treatment options, pest control such as mosquito and tick treatments and deer browsing prevention services.
 If you would like Caroline to come out to your property to create a custom tree, shrub and lawn care program tailored to your needs and wants at no cost to you, reach out to her today!

 Email: [email protected]